nosound87/nextcloud-create_mass_user/README.md

 - GROUP (set a group to assign it to users)

 ### How to use it
-The nextuser.sh must have permissions to call **occ** file located in webroot nextcloud, so you have few ways to run it:
+The nextuser.sh must have permissions to call **occ** file located in nextcloud directory, so you have few ways to run it:
 - use sudo to switch to the right user and run script `$ sudo -u nginx /usr/local/bin/nextuser.sh`
 - or just change change the web-user,s shell and then run script